Ask most kids what they want to be when they grow up and you’ll get very clear answers.

 As you’ll see, finding the ‘right’ job is easier said than done.
 But it’s quite do-able.

-If you’re wondering how to get into a career that is more interesting, more rewarding, more challenging, (Or less challenging) here’s a suggestion: Start by listing what you like, and don’t like.
+If you’re wondering how to get into a career that is more interesting, more rewarding, more challenging, (Or less challenging) here’s a suggestion.

 “I hate working on a computer.”
 “I like having a really clear task.”
 “I love helping people.”
 “I can’t stand dealing with people and personalities.”